 The business's success lies in the team's strength.
 Building rapport and boosting the employees’ morale must not be ignored, be it on-site or off-site; this is more important for the latter.
 Remote work can cause employees to feel down and alone.
 As such, motivate one another and make this a continuous effort.

 You’d be surprised how a personal time where everyone gets to let off steam and have some fun together can do wonders.
 As such, schedule regular virtual interactive breaks to help your colleagues bond.
 One-to-one sessions can likewise be scheduled to give your team members a chance to open up.

 As a team leader, never forget to praise and compliment your deserving team members.
 You can consider rewarding as a means to motivate them.
 Make your team feel appreciated; this is crucial to ensuring your team stays intact and performing.

 Humans are the weakest link in an organization’s security, which rings louder when working from home.
 The organization’s security now lies within each employee’s home infrastructure.
 As such, best security practices must be in place to mitigate any risks.

 Security training needs to be done regularly to educate each employee on their respective responsibilities in ensuring the company’s data is always handled carefully and securely.
 Everyone must always remain vigilant and prudent when working from home.
 Use a secure browser to install trusted and reliable anti-malware programs.
 To ensure that, there are various cybersecurity tools that store your personal information and protect you from a data breach or other malicious activity.

 Companies can employ Multi-Factor Authentication (MFA) for logins.
 The popularly used Two-Factor Authentication (2FA) is when a One-Time-Password (OTP) is sent to the mobile device.
-This OTP with a username password will be the criteria to allow access to any system.
+This OTP with a username and password will be the criteria to allow access to any system.